JuliBoii/learning-multithreading/ModernCPP/Notes.md

 void func(Test test);
 ```
 - In C++11, the argument can be moved if
-  - It is an rvalue
+  - It is a rvalue
   - And the type defines move operators
-- Otherwise it will be copied
+- Otherwise, it will be copied
   - Provides compatibility with old code
 - All STL containers are moveable
   - And almost all other C++ library types